contiki-os/contiki/tools/z80/hex2bin/README.txt

 2/ Installation

-Installation can be done in following steps.
+Installation can be done in the following steps.

-a) Download and install SDCC from http://sdcc.sf.net/ Version 2.8.0 is tested.
+a) Download and install SDCC from http://sdcc.sf.net/ Version 2.8.0 has been tested.
    SDCC is a cross-compiler for Z80 and other 8bit CPUs.
    Extract an archive on your disk, say "c:/sdcc".

-b) Copy hexameter.exe to any path-available directory. for exmaple "c:/sdcc/bin".
+b) Place hexameter.exe and prefix/suffix files to any path-available directory.

 3/ Use